 Despite what you may think from the above, you do get some vegetarian ones but in fairness, not a huge number at least traditionally.
 Even another common tapas of sautéed mushrooms usually has ham in it.

 Traditionally tapas don’t include sweet dishes per se, but there are some common Spanish desserts that may feature on a menu.
 Crema Catalana (similar to creme brulee), flan (like creme caramel) and natillas (a kind of custard) are some the most popular.

-Tapas are such a key part of eating in Spain, with such pasty variety.
-Of course the same idea exists in other cultures, like mezze in the Eastern Med/Middle East, and is being adopted and adapted around the world too.
-It’s a fun way to eat!
+Tapas are such a key part of eating in Spain, and come in such a variety.
+Of course the same idea exists in other cultures, like mezze in the Eastern Med/Middle East.
+It’s an idea being adopted and adapted around the world too.
+And why not, it’s a fun way to eat!
 So next time someone asks what are tapas, you’re next question is what tapas do you want to enjoy first?

 Remember to pin for later!